Company Interview Guide

 4 to 5 hours

 Four rounds covering system design, SQL deep dive, coding, and behavioral.
 System design at Snowflake involves data sharing architectures, multi-cluster warehouse optimization, and building data pipelines that use Snowflake's unique features.
-The SQL deep dive goes deeper than the phone screen, with complex analytical queries and performance tuning discussions.
+The SQL deep dive goes deeper than the phone screen with complex analytical queries, performance tuning, and micro-partition reasoning.
+Coding rounds may use Python, Java, or C++ depending on the team.

 *Know data sharing, data marketplace, and how Snowflake enables cross-organization analytics

-*System design answers should rely on Snowflake features: Snowpipe, streams, tasks, and dynamic tables
+*System design answers should reference Snowflake features: Snowpipe, streams, tasks, and dynamic tables

 *Behavioral questions focus on customer-first thinking and building at scale